Last Updated on February 17, 2021 by Chenée Lewis

 - pure vanilla extract - this adds delicious vanilla flavor to complement the cinnamon and brown sugar in these scones.
 Make sure you use a good-quality vanilla extract.

-- cinnamon chips - I used Hershey's Cinnamon Chips for these scones.
+- cinnamon chips - I make these cinnamon chip scones with Hershey's Cinnamon Chips.
 They are perfect little bites of cinnamon flavor, and you can just toss them in like chocolate chips so they're so easy!
+You can also make these cinnamon scones without cinnamon chips -- just add 2 teaspoons of ground cinnamon to the dry ingredients and increase the brown sugar to ½ cup.

-So that's what you need to make your cinnamon scones!
+So that's what you need to make the best cinnamon chip scones!
 But if you want to go the extra mile and make this incredible spiced orange glaze, here's what you'll need:

 - powdered sugar - this is what gives icings and frostings their texture and allows them to set.
 Like the flour above, I recommend using a food scale to measure out 230 grams of powdered sugar.